Mkenyaa/House-Price-Prediction-Scraper/README.md

 # Property Scraper

-This Python script scrapes property listings from BuyRentKenya.com, filters them based on their location within Nairobi, and saves the data to a CSV file.
+This Python script scrapes property listings from BuyRentKenya.com, which filters them based on their location within Nairobi, and saves the data to a CSV file.

 ## Requirements